Off-the-Shelf ERP vs Custom ERP for Manufacturers: How to Choose the Right Fit for Your Operations

 • Where are we still relying on spreadsheets or manual processes?

-• What systems or machines need to connect to the new ERP?
+• Which systems or machines need to be connected to the new ERP?

-• How much flexibility do we need in terms of permissions, logic, and reporting?
+• What level of flexibility do we need for permissions, logic, or reporting?

 Bringing ops and IT into the conversation early ensures you’re choosing a system that supports both execution and infrastructure, not one at the expense of the other.